 Work in prison

-Verified 01 January 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)
+Verified 01 June 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 Is work open to prisoners?
 Yes, an incarcerated person can work in prison even if she doesn't have to.
-To work in prison, the person imprisoned must be filed at workassigned to a post by the Prison Service and sign a Prison Employment Contract.
+To work in prison, the person imprisoned must be classified at workassigned to a post by the Prison Service and sign a Prison Employment Contract.
 It is remunerated and has guaranteed rights to all workers (e.g. social protection).
 We present you the information to know.

 Anyone who is incarcerated can work in prison, under certain conditions.